Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

   const { data, error, mutate } = useSWR("/api/getMessages", fetcher);

   -
- in here what value you put on first argument it does not a meter it just a key to get that message data from cache you can put any instead of 'api/getMessages'
+ in here what value you put on the first argument it does not a meter it just a key to get that message data from the cache you can put any instead of 'api/getMessages'

 *
 await mutate(uploadMessageToUpstash, {